 Sex is a natural part of life.
 Just because you age does not mean you will ever lose your desire for intimate contact.
 Sex after 50, 60 or 70 can be enticing and liberating for many reasons.
 Regardless, increasing risks of STDs means you shouldn’t have unprotected sex.
 Have a plan for protection, detection and prevention.
 Take control of your personal sex health, privately and at a minimal cost.

 The best and easiest way to prevent sexually transmitted disease, while still enjoying sex, is to use a condom.
 Having condoms will help both and men and women; providing confidence, safety and acceptance and reduce STDs past 50.
 In fact, making it commonplace to have condoms or give them out to others to promote safe sex will make it much less uncomfortable to promote and have safe sex.

 Know the signs and get tested.
 And tell a friend.
 And tell that friend to tell a friend.
 Understand that you might not know or see signs of an STD.
 STDS can mimic other disease and signs of aging, so be proactive in protecting yourself.
 You have options for testing yourself at home, in private and at a reasonable cost.
 There are several STD blood test options for testing gonorrhea, syphilis, AIDS, HIV, chlamydia and herpes.
-Getting tested for HIV and AIDS at least once, is a good idea while getting tested for chlamydia, herpes, syphilis and gonorrhea once year is a good plan of attack if you are sexually active.
+Getting tested for HIV and AIDS at least once, is a good idea according to the CDC while getting tested for chlamydia, herpes, syphilis and gonorrhea once year is a good plan of attack if you are sexually active.
 This should be repeated with each new sexual partner you have.